Donald Watson Davis

 Donald Watson Davis (November 23, 1849 – June 4, 1906) was a politician from Northwest Territories, Canada.

+Early life

-Born in Londonderry, Vermont, he served in the Union army during the U.S. Civil War.
+He was born in Londonderry, Vermont.
+He served in the Union army during the U.S. Civil War.

+Career

-He came west and then north to southern Alberta in 1869.
-He was employed as a whiskey pedlar at Fort Whoop-up when the North-West Mounted Police made their march west in 1874.
+He moved to southern Alberta in 1869.
+He worked as a whiskey peddler at Fort Whoop-up when the North-West Mounted Police marched west in 1874.
 He turned his hand to building the NWMP's Fort Macleod and Fort Calgary.

 He was general manager of the I.G.
-Baker and Company in the Alberta district in the 1880s.
+Baker and Company in Alberta in the 1880s.